Membership in Beacon Church

 Learning to think about church membership as a covenant

 We have come to believe wholeheartedly that the Bible teaches believers to not just attend a local church but to commit themselves to be part of a local congregation in a way that the Scriptures sometimes compare to being a member of a body, and other times to being a member of a family.
 That sort of connection involves a voluntary decision to join into, hold to and persevere with, and devote one's self to the good of the other members.
 In short, it involves a covenant, not unlike the marriage covenant.
 When someone asks to become a member of Beacon Church, and then is recommended for membership by the Elders' Team to the congregation, they then affirm a covenant in front of the church to formalize their membership in Beacon Church.
+Think of this not as becoming a member of an organization, but becoming members together of one body.

 Pastor and author, Matt Chandler, in an article on the question of whether "church membership" is biblical, cited a number of New Testament texts showing that it is hard to imagine how a Christian can obey the many commands we find in the New Testament (e.g., "obey your leaders and submit to them" in Heb 13:17) unless some kind of formal membership is recognized.
 He says, "When you begin to look at these texts it becomes clear that God’s plan for his church is that we would belong to a local covenant community of faith.
 This is for our own protection and maturation, and for the good of others."1